zhenjl/zen31/content/blog/golang-from-a-non-programmers-perspective.md

 +++
 Categories = ["golang"]
 date = "2015-01-13T13:30:00-08:00"
-title = "Go From a Non-Programmer's Perspective"
+title = "Go: From a Non-Programmer's Perspective"
 +++

 _Warning: Long Post.
 Over 3900 words according to `wc`.
 So read at your own risk. :)_